First Year CS Guide

 How Should I Take Notes?

 There's no real definitive answer to this question.
-Many people prefer writing with pen and paper, and it does benefit you in math and theory courses, where there are lots of complex formulas and mathematical notations to jot down (you probably wouldn’t want to type them out).
+Many people prefer writing with a pen and paper, and it does benefit you in math and theory courses, where there are lots of complex formulas and mathematical notations to jot down (you probably wouldn’t want to type them out).
 Lots of people swear by the fact that writing by hand is better, though some people also like typing everything out instead.
-For programming courses, coding along with the professor is sometimes a great idea to see the lessons in action, though those courses normally have slides which you can read afterwards to catch up as well.
+For programming courses, coding along with the professor is sometimes a great idea to see the lessons in action, though those courses normally have slides that you can read afterward to catch up as well.
 Whichever style fits you is the one you should adopt.

 Notetaking GIF